This post contains affiliate links. Please see our disclosure policy.

 Here’s how to make the best sourdough crostini:

-2. Slice your sourdough baguette into even slices.
+Slice your sourdough baguette into even slices.
 I like to make them around 1 cm thick (around half an inch).
-Try to make them as even as you can.
+You can slice them as thick or as thin as you like.
+Thin slices will crisp up a lot more, whereas thicker slices will stay a little chewy in the middle (that’s how I like them).

-5. Sprinkle salt over all of the slices.You could add other herbs and spices at this point if you like – Italian seasoning, garlic granules, fresh rosemary – anything like this adds a lovely flavor.
+Sprinkle salt over all of the slices.You could add other herbs and spices at this point if you like – Italian seasoning, garlic granules, fresh rosemary, dried parsley – anything like this adds a lovely flavor.

 What Do You Eat Crostini With?